 Adultery is a legitimate ground for divorce in the state of Louisiana.
-If you believe that your spouse is cheating on you, then there are several issues that must be addressed.
+If you believe that your spouse is cheating on you, there are several issues that must be addressed.
 You may want to confirm that your spouse is actually cheating on you.
-If your spouse does not want a divorce, then you must decide if you are willing to forgive and forget this incident.
-If circumstances take a turn for the worse, then you may benefit from making the first move.
+If your spouse does not want a divorce, you must decide if you are willing to forgive and forget this incident.
+If circumstances take a turn for the worse, you may benefit from making the first move.

 What if my spouse suspects that I am committing adultery?

-If your spouse believes that you are cheating, then you could be served divorce papers at any point.
+If your spouse believes that you are cheating, you could be served divorce papers at any point.
 Whether or not you are actually cheating may not matter to them.
 You should learn what you need to do if you are served.

 When spouses fight over custody of the children, how does the judge decide?

-In any courtroom litigation circumstance pertaining to family law that involves children, the judge will always make a decision based on the needs and the best interests of any children involved.
+In any courtroom litigation circumstance pertaining to family law involving children, the judge will always make a decision based on the needs and the best interests of any children involved.
 The judge will look at your ability to provide, how your home life is, and what the needs of any children are in order to make a decision that will benefit them.